peidevs/peidevs.github.io/content/post/new-pei-devs-website.md

 Jekyll maintains a [quick start guide ](https://jekyllrb.com/docs/quickstart/)which is very simple to follow.
 After ruby was installed, I had a site up and running in less than 5 minutes.
 This was a great feeling to be up and running so fast.

 Rolling a theme was easy in Jekyll as there was no boilerplate theme I had to cleanup and I could begin.
 Flexbox is a great CSS feature that makes div/float hell go away.
 No more inline blocks with offsetting 4 px tricks to get things to align properly.
-The markup ended up being very clean with only a `main.css`<span style="font-size: 1rem;">​ and&nbsp;</span>`responseive.css`<span style="font-size: 1rem;">​ file for mobile devices.
-The theme colors used were based on the PEI flag, so there was a bunch of green on the site.&nbsp;</span>
+The markup ended up being very clean with only a `main.css`<span style="font-size: 1rem;">​ and&nbsp;</span>`responsive.css`<span style="font-size: 1rem;">​ file for mobile devices.
+The theme </span>colors<span style="font-size: 1rem;">&nbsp;used were based on the PEI flag, so there was a bunch of green on the site.&nbsp;</span>

-My biggest takeway from working with Jekyll were their `/_data/`<span style="font-size: 1rem;">​ folders.
+My biggest takeaway from working with Jekyll were their `/_data/`<span style="font-size: 1rem;">​ folders.
 Being able to have the static content pulled out into simple&nbsp;</span>`.yml`<span style="font-size: 1rem;">​ files made it easy to maintain larger more dynamic parts of the application.
 Our site has a large Bio section for all of the elders past and present.
 The yml file helped remove a lot of duplication and I was create the data in a </span>separate<span style="font-size: 1rem;">&nbsp;file and iterate over the data.
 Removing the duplication, as some of you may know, is my favorite thing to do in code.
 Finding duplication and deleting code makes me happy.&nbsp;</span>

 <span style="font-size: 1rem;">The site was coming along good but real life caught up to me and I had to shelf the project for a few months.
 If you have interest in seeing how the site looked when it was shelved you are welcome to check it out on my github page</span>